Australia - Consumer Price Index (CPI)

 Moody's Analytics supplements

-For the all-items index, quarterly, for all areas, we compute seasonally adjusted counterparts using X-12.
+For the all-items index, quarterly, for all eight metro areas, we construct seasonally adjusted counterparts.

 Quarterly CPI original indexes are revised only in exceptional circumstances, such as to correct a significant error.
 Seasonal adjustment factors are calculated using the history of price changes up to the current quarter CPI and are revised each quarter.